openzipkin/zipkin/zipkin-server/README.md

 supports version 2.2+ and applies when `STORAGE_TYPE` is set to `cassandra`:

     * `CASSANDRA_KEYSPACE`: The keyspace to use.
 Defaults to "zipkin".
-    * `CASSANDRA_CONTACT_POINTS`: Comma separated list of hosts / ip addresses part of Cassandra cluster.
-Defaults to localhost
+    * `CASSANDRA_CONTACT_POINTS`: Comma separated list of host addresses part of Cassandra cluster.
+You can also specify a custom port with 'host:port'.
+Defaults to localhost on port 9042.
     * `CASSANDRA_LOCAL_DC`: Name of the datacenter that will be considered "local" for latency load balancing.
 When unset, load-balancing is round-robin.
     * `CASSANDRA_ENSURE_SCHEMA`: Ensuring cassandra has the latest schema.
 If enabled tries to execute scripts in the classpath prefixed with `cassandra-schema-cql3`.
 Defaults to true
     * `CASSANDRA_USERNAME` and `CASSANDRA_PASSWORD`: Cassandra authentication.
 Will throw an exception on startup if authentication fails.
 No default